nicky-nym/nicky-nym.github.io/pages/kinematic.md

 A kinematic city could have a traditional city government structure, or it could experiment with less conventional structures.
 That's a big topic, and one for another author.
 Suffice it to say, the questions of governance are largely orthogonal to the ideas presented here about the physical layout of a city, the transportation choices, etc. An authoritarian government could build a kinematic city, or a utopian libertarian collective could build a kinematic city, and they would both be kinematic cities.

-## Superlinear Scaling

-Each doubling of population correlates to a 15% increase in per-capita economic output.[^west]

-## Industrial Agglomeration

-The term "industrial agglomeration" means the clustering of a lot of business firms in one region.
-Industrial agglomeration leads to "agglomeration economies" (somewhat similar to the seperate idea of "economies of scale").
-"Agglomeration economies" are economic benefits that come from having businesses be near each other, such as shared infrastructure development.
-"Agglomeration diseconomies" are the disadvantages of proximity, such as traffic congestion.

-## Improved Resiliency

-[TODO:]

 ---

 ## <a name="need"></a>(1) The world needs new cities